sqor/CommonServiceInterface/README.md

 process_crashing(Atom) -> csi:call_p(?SERVICE_NAME,process_crashing,[Atom]).
 ```

-As CSI is itself a service, it's statistical and status functionalities are implemented using itself.
 For a more complex service, you may want to look at csi.erl for the API of CSI itself, csi_service.erl to have some feeling how a more complex service is implemented or csi_server.erl where all the magic happens.

-# Extending CSI functionality
+## Extending CSI functionality
-There is an example of collecting statistics for any service using CSI.
-Response time for request is an essential statistics we may need for checking the health of our system.
+It is easy to add new functionalities to services servers if they use the common CSI framework.
+The only place we need to implement it is the CSI itself and all services using it will have that new functionality.

+# Statistic functionality
-CSI implements a kind of statistical framework.
+CSI implements a statistical framework.
 When a request is get processed, CSI calls all the statistics that was given to it through its csi:stats_include_type(service_name,stat_type) API, where stat_type is the name of the function in the given statistics module (default is csi_stats.erl).
 The stats module shall implement the functions for the types.
 For example if there is a stat_type named response_time, there shall be a corresponding function in the stats module with the following header:

     response_time(Stage,Request,FullRequest,Ref,Params,Tab) ->